Edinburgh Napier University

 What you need to know

 Vital statistics: Napier has grown rapidly.
-The total student population is over 17,500 with close to 5,000 coming from outside the EU.
+The total student population is over 17,800 with over 5,500 coming from outside the EU.

 Research: 102nd out of 124 in the Research Assessment Exercise.

 Cheap to live there?
 Scotland's capital can be easy or hard on the pocket, depending on where you live.
-You can pay anywhere between £60 and £100 per week for a room in a shared flat.
+You can pay anything from £70 a week for a room in a shared flat.

 Transport links: Fast and efficient rail, air and bus connections link Edinburgh to the rest of Scotland and the UK.
 There is also a bus service to take you between campuses and into the city.